napari/napari/docs/source/developers/PROFILING.md

 viewer.window.add_dock_widget(testing_btn)
 ```

-Alternative profilers available in python are:
+In addition to cProfile, third-party profilers are available in Python:

 *  `yappi` with support for multithreading
 *  `vmprof`

-Both could be installed from using `pip`.
+Both can be installed with `pip`.